isomerpages/nlb-mobile-guide/pages/Reader.md

 		<br>
 		<img src="/images/Reader_screenshot_audiobook_search_Becoming.jpg" alt="A screenshot showing how to filter search results by eAudiobooks." style="max-width:300px;height:auto;width:auto;">
 		<p>If you just want to explore what is available, tap on 'Library' in the Libby app, scroll down to the yellow 'What's Available?' speech bubble and and select 'Available Audiobooks'.
 If you listen before bedtime, Libby can automatically pause the narration after a specific amount of time set by you.
 Open the audiobook and drag down the moon icon to set the sleep timer.</p>
 		<p>Short stories are also a great way to squeeze in some reading.
-To find them, go to Library -> Explore -> Subjects -> Short Stories in the Libby app.
+To find them, go to Library -&gt; Explore -&gt; Subjects -&gt; Short Stories in the Libby app.
 Some of these are also available as audiobooks!</p>
 		</div>
 	</div>
 	<div>